besttoeveryon-debug/ColorEnhanceTrichromats/README.md

 ```
 ## 📄 License

-This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for full details.
 ## 🙏 Acknowledgments

 This research was supported by the Humanities and Social Science Foundation of the Ministry of Education of China (22YJCZH125).